masodori/Scraper_V2/README.md

-# 🕷️ Interactive Web Scraper v2.0 - Refactored Edition
+# 🕷️ Interactive Web Scraper v2.0

 A powerful web scraping tool that combines visual element selection with automated data extraction.
 Create scraping templates by clicking on elements in a real browser, then execute them programmatically.

-> **✨ NEW: Refactored Architecture** - This version features a completely redesigned, modular architecture with 97% reduction in complexity, infinite improvement in maintainability, and enhanced performance.

 ## 🌟 Key Features